eisenjulian/nlp_estimator_tutorial/blog.md

 train_and_evaluate(classifier)
 ```

 We can use TensorBoard to visualize a our $50$-dimensional word vectors projected into $\mathbb{R}^3$ using [t-SNE](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding).
-We expect similar word to be closed to each other.
+We expect similar words to be close to each other.
 This can be a useful way to inspect our model weights and find unexpected behaviours.
-There's plenty of more information to go deeper [here](https://www.tensorflow.org/programmers_guide/embedding)
+There's plenty of information available to [explore further](https://www.tensorflow.org/programmers_guide/embedding).

 ![embeddings](https://raw.githubusercontent.com/eisenjulian/nlp_estimator_tutorial/master/embeddings.png)